Review: Chase Sapphire Preferred Card

 Comparable Cards to the Chase Sapphire Preferred Card

-Two main competitors to the Chase Sapphire Preferred are the Citi Premier and Capital One Venture Rewards cards.
+Two main competitors to the Chase Sapphire Preferred are the Citi Strata Premier and Capital One Venture Rewards cards.

 Earn Rate5x on travel purchases booked through the Chase travel portal